hoplon/javelin/README.md

 of **cells**, **values**, and **formulas**.
-Cells are similar to Clojure atoms: they contain values, they can be dereferenced with `deref` or the `@` reader macro, and they implement the `IWatchable` interface so `add-watch` and `remove-watch` can be used.
+Cells are similar to Clojure atoms: they contain values, they can be dereferenced with `deref` or the `@` reader macro, and they implement the `IWatchable` interface.
 Formulas are ClojureScript expressions that may contain references to other cells.

 ##### Input Cells